 Make sure you SHARE and comment below your view point in regards to the video above.

-The Health of Our Oceans0 Comments Have you thought about the Health of Our Oceans?
+Have you thought about the Health of Our Oceans?
 Renowned marine biologist Dr. Sylvia Earle reveals why the dual threats of ocean pollution and overfishing could have a devastating impact on humanity.
-Ocean in Distress When we think...
+Ocean in Distress When we think of public health risks, we may not...

-Tricky Memory Documentary0 Comments Tricky Memory Documentary explains memory is not a photo album where your images of the past are faithfully recorded.
-The latest neuroscience discoveries show that memory can be affected in many ways and with surprising results:...
+Tricky Memory Documentary explains memory is not a photo album where your images of the past are faithfully recorded.
+The latest neuroscience discoveries show that memory can be affected in many ways and with surprising results: false memories, distortions,...

-Heal Documentary0 Comments Director Kelly Noonan's Heal documentary takes us on a scientific and spiritual journey where we discover that our thoughts, beliefs, and emotions have a significant impact on our health and ability to heal.
-The latest science reveals that...
+Director Kelly Noonan's Heal documentary takes us on a scientific and spiritual journey where we discover that our thoughts, beliefs, and emotions have a significant impact on our health and ability to heal.
+The latest science reveals that we are not victims of...